trant44atwit/CloudLab1andMoreTT/Lab3/README.md

 To test routes, type in the routes shown above.
 Try your own parameters too!

 **Note:** For header and submit, use Postman to test the token for /header and POST for /submit.
+Make sure the service is running!

+On the homepage of Postman, click "New Request".

+**Header Testing**
+Make sure the request is "GET".

+Type into the URL section: http://localhost:8080/header

+Navigate to the Headers Tab and under "Key", type in "Token" then a value next to it.

+Hit "Send" and the terminal in Postman will display the Key and Value.

+**Submit Testing**
+Make sure the request is "POST".

+Type into the URL section: http://localhost:8080/submit

+Navigate to the Body tab and click on "raw"

+Copy and paste this into the body:

+{
+  "name": "",
+  "age":
+}

+Fill in your own parameters then click "Send".

+The terminal in Postman will display the name and age just inputted.